-A faithless elector is one who casts an electoral vote for someone other than whom they have pledged to elect.
-On 158 occasions, electors have cast their votes for president or vice president in a different manner than that prescribed by the legislature of the state they represent.
+A faithless elector is one who casts an electoral vote for someone other than the candidate they have pledged to elect.
+On 157 occasions, electors have cast their votes for president or vice president in a different manner than that prescribed by the legislature of the state they represent.
 Of those, 71 votes were changed because the original candidate died before the elector was able to cast a vote.
 Two votes were not cast at all when electors chose to abstain from casting their electoral vote for any candidate.
 The remaining 85 were changed by the elector's personal interest or perhaps by accident.
 Usually, the faithless electors act alone.

 There are laws to punish faithless electors in 24 states.
 While no faithless elector has ever been punished, the constitutionality of state pledge laws was brought before the Supreme Court in 1952 (Ray v.
 Blair, 343 U.S. 214).
-The court ruled in favor of state laws requiring electors to pledge to vote for the winning candidate, as well as remove electors who refuse to pledge.
-As stated in the ruling, electors are acting as a function of the state, not the federal government.
-Therefore, states have the right to govern electors.
-The constitutionality of state laws punishing electors for actually casting a faithless vote, rather than refusing to pledge, has never been decided by the Supreme Court.
-In any event, a state may only punish a faithless elector after-the-fact; it has no power to change their vote.Source
+The court upheld those laws that require electors to pledge to vote for the winning candidate, as well as remove electors who refuse to pledge.
+As stated in the ruling, electors are acting as a function of the state, not the federal government, and states have the right to govern their officers.
+The constitutionality of punishing an elector for actual faithlessness, however, has never been decided by the Supreme Court.
+In any event, a state may only punish a faithless elector after the fact; it has no power to change their vote.

 1. The exceptions are Maine and Nebraska, where a proportional method for allocating votes is used.